broadinstitute/ops-terra-utils/wdl/RenameColumnsAndFilesInDataset/README.md

 4. Make sure you are Custodian of dataset, member of TDR billing profile, and have write, computer, and share access on the workspace.
  ---
 ## Inputs Table:
-This workflow is designed to use `Run workflow(s) with inputs defined by data table` option.
+This workflow is designed to use `Run workflow with inputs defined by file paths` option.

 | Input Name                     | Description                                                                                | Type    | Required | Default                                                                                     |
 |--------------------------------|--------------------------------------------------------------------------------------------|---------|----------|---------------------------------------------------------------------------------------------|